Unsupervised tree boosting for learning probability distributions: Method

 The output of the boosting algorithm in terms of the collection of pairs $(\G_k,T_k)$ for $k=1,2,\ldots,K$ contains all of the information from the data regarding the underlying distribution.
 (In fact the $\G_k$'s alone contain all the relevant information, but the $T_k$'s are indispensable for effectively representing and storing the $\G_k$'s.)

 Next we demonstrate two ways to extract such information.
 In particular, we show (i) how to compute the density function of the fitted measure $F$ at any point in the sample space analytically, and (ii) how to use the resulting generative model to draw Monte Carlo samples from the fitted measure $F$ based on ``inverse-CDF'' sampling.
-Density estimation is a common objective in learning multivariate distributions.
-The next proposition generalizes the additive decomposition of the log-likelihood for the univariate case and provides a recipe for evaluating the density for the fitted measure $F$ analytically based on the output of the FS algorithm.